sudipto21in2024/ApointmentSchedulerReact/Tasksmodified/Frontend/frontend_implementation_guidance.md

 ## Overview

-The frontend implementation follows a component-based architecture using Angular with TypeScript and Tailwind CSS for styling.
-The implementation is organized into logical modules that correspond to the main functional areas of the application.
+The frontend implementation follows a component-based architecture using React 18+ with TypeScript and Tailwind CSS for styling.
+The implementation is organized into logical feature folders that correspond to the main functional areas of the application.

 ## Component Structure

 ### Authentication Components (FE-003-01)
-- **Login Component**: Handles user authentication
+- **Login Component**: Handles user authentication with React Hook Form
-- **Registration Component**: Manages new user registration
+- **Registration Component**: Manages new user registration with validation
 - **Password Reset Component**: Facilitates password recovery

 ### Service Management Components (FE-003-02)